 We would always suggest packing far more substantial clothes in the winter months than you might expect.
 Layering is the order of the day.
 The temperature range during the day can be quite severe and vary significantly from indoors too.
 So you want to be able to add and remove layers as required.

 Vegas is usually quieter during the winter months, it certainly doesn’t shut down though.
 Visitor numbers remain high nearly all year round staying above 3 million monthly, warmer months just see a slight peak up towards the 4 million mark.

 March – April

 Spring and Autumn are not really distinct seasons but more transitional periods as winter becomes summer.

-During the Spring the weather progressively gets warmer as the days march on.
-By the end of May Summer is in full swing and heat waves can strike triggering dangerously hot periods.
-April is about the most agreeable time the weather is very warm but still bearable.
-But any time in Spring will be a fantastic time to Visit.
+During the Spring the weather progressively gets warmer as the day’s march on.
+By the end of May, Summer is in full swing and heat waves can strike, triggering dangerously hot periods.
+April is about the most agreeable time and the weather is very warm but still bearable.
+But any time in Spring will be a fantastic time to visit.

 October – November

 Autumn is very much like spring only in reverse.
-The only major difference is the increased frequency of rain, Still very infrequent but it does rain much more reliably in Autumn than Spring.
+The only major difference is the increased frequency of rain, Still very infrequent but it does rain much more reliably in Autumn than in Spring.
 Expect temps tailing off as the days draw in until they are quite cool by the end of November.
+Almost down to Freezing

-There is a bit of a myth about a pool season in Vegas.
-There is no set date where hotels open/close their pools and in fact, most will keep one open year round.
+There is a bit of a myth about pool season in Vegas.
+There is no set date when hotels open/close their pools and in fact, most will keep one open year-round.
 The pool season myth really stems from the pool PARTY season.
-Where hotels Hire Big name DJ’s to play at huge outdoor pool parties.
-These tend to kick off around mid march and tail off September, early October.
+Where hotels Hire Big-name DJs to play at huge outdoor pool parties.
+These tend to kick off around mid-march and tail off in September, or early October.

 There is no hard and fast rule though check out any parties that you think you want to attend for their opening/closing times